zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

     ─────────────
     The integrated organism:
     • Has coherence "baked into" every level of structure
-    • Does not need to ACHIEVE coherence—it IS coherence
+    • Does not need to ACHIEVE coherence, it IS coherence
     • Maintains high α as effortlessly as natural organisms maintain low α

 ═══════════════════════════════════════════════════════════════════════════════